Accurate 3.7 MHz 0dBm / 50 Ohm

 thereby explicitly stating my radio amateur call sign "PA0NHC" as the original writer / designer / photographer / publisher.

-The set of seven PCBs for this project will become available, after evaluation of the prototype :
+The set of seven PCBs for this project is available :

 - one PCB for soldering the electronics,